Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Introduction

-As a direct consequuence, we can express the one-point function in a closed form with the inverse transformation from the energy basis to the coordinate basis.
+We determine a new closed formula for the one-point function, i.e.~the probability of measuring an up-spin particle at a specific point in space-time, assuming the validity of \Cref{c:main_v3}.
 Special identities and simplification lead to the following theorem for the one-point function.

 \begin{theorem} Assume the Bethe Ansatz is complete.
-Then, the one-point function, which gives the probability of finding and up-spin particle at site $x=0, 1, \dots, L-1$ and given by \eqref{e:one-point}, has the following formula
+Then, the one-point function, given by \eqref{e:one-point}, has the following formula